Position: Graph Foundation Models are Already Here: Neural Scaling Law on GFMs

-\citet{chen2023uncoveringMoleculeScaling, huang2023prodigy} initially validate that GNNs trained in both supervised and self-supervised manners follow data scaling law on molecular property predictions, and node classification on text-attributed graphs. \citet{xu2023betterWITHLESS} further exhibits that the similarity between pre-training data and downstream task data serves as a prerequisite for the data scaling on graphs.
-Specifically, \citet{cao2023preW2PGNN,xu2023betterWITHLESS} provide concrete guidance on how to select the pre-training data via the graphon signal analysis and the essential network property, i.e. network entropy, respectively.
-The positive transfer can be found when the data exhibits similarity in the graphon space or with shared network properties.
+Data scaling refers to the phenononmon that the performance consistently improves with the increasing data scale. \citet{chen2023uncoveringMoleculeScaling, huang2023prodigy} initially validate that GNNs trained in both supervised and self-supervised manners follow data scaling law on molecular property predictions, and node classification on text-attributed graphs. \citet{cao2023preW2PGNN} further exhibits that the similarity between pre-training data and downstream task data serves as a prerequisite for the data scaling on graphs.
+Specifically, \citet{cao2023preW2PGNN} provides concrete guidance on how to select the pre-training data via the graphon signal analysis and the essential network property, i.e. network entropy, respectively.
+Notably, all principles mentioned in Section~\ref{sec:principle} can be applied to facilitate positive transfer with data scaling phenomena.

-A limitation in current research on data scaling is the small dataset size, particularly in contrast to the pre-training for LLMs~\cite{2019t5}.
-This disparity may be attributed to the scarcity of high-quality data in the graph domain.
-NetworkRepository~\cite{nr}, the largest graph database presently available, may support larger-scale pre-training, while burdensome pre-processing is required to clean those noisy and disordered data.
-Moreover, we illustrate a collection of useful datasets in Appendix~\ref{app:dataset}.
-We then show existing solutions as follows.
+A limitation in current research on data scaling is graph data insufficiency, in contrast to the readily available trillion-level real-world data in CV and NLP domains.
+The key reasons are two-fold: (1) constructing graphs requires expert intervention e.g., defining relationships (2) intellectual property issues.
+We endeavour to collect all the open-source graph datasets with details in Appendix~\ref{app:dataset}.

-\textbf{Tackling feature heterogeneity. } Existing graph datasets cannot be uniformly utilized for pre-training due to the heterogeneous feature induced by missing features and different semantic spaces.
-Feature imputation techniques~\cite{taguchi2021graph, um2023confidencebased, gupta2023grafenne} are generally adapted to predict the missing attributes based on neighboring features.
-However, those techniques require each feature dimension to share the same semantic meaning.
-When features are not aligned in the same semantic space, \citet{oneforall} manually converts the original features with text descriptions and then encodes the embedding with LLMs.
-Moreover, feature misalignment can also be found in the inference stage between the pre-training model input and the test data. \citet{jing2023deepGR} concatenates a learnable padding feature on the downstream task feature to align with the pre-trained GNN.
-However, such a technique cannot adapt to the case when the feature space is not aligned. \citet{zhao2023graphtext} directly abandons the original feature and utilizes the feature similarity as guidance.

-\textbf{Generating synthetic graphs} is another path to enhance data scaling and enlarge the training data size.
-Traditional graph generative models~\cite{albert2002statistical, robins2007introduction, airoldi2008mixed, leskovec2010kronecker} are capable of generating graphs satisfying some certain statistical properties, which still plays an important role on node-level and link-level tasks.